mckennapsean/dissertation/content/06-security.md

 and deployment will be discussed further.

-As part of teaching the design activity framework to visualization novices, we mocked up our design process using the design worksheets presented previously.
+As part of teaching the design activity framework to visualization students, we mocked up our design process using the design worksheets presented previously.
 These design worksheets, shown in [@fig:worksheet-example] served as an example which we taught to students in a visualization design lecture.
 By illustrating